josephmisiti/awesome-machine-learning/README.md

 * [onnx-c](https://github.com/onnx/onnx-c) - A lightweight C library for ONNX model inference, optimized for performance and portability across platforms.
 * [notorch](https://github.com/ariannamethod/notorch) - Neural networks framework in pure C: training and inference, no dependencies.
 * [qsmm](http://qsmm.org) - A C library implementing the rudiments of a toolchain for working with adaptive probabilistic assembler programs.
+* [qwen3.8-27b-in-c](https://github.com/shyringo/qwen3.8-27b-in-c) - A native C inference engine for running Qwen3.8-27B locally on a single laptop CPU, with direct GGUF loading and a tested 8 GB memory path.

 <a name="c-computer-vision"></a>
 #### Computer Vision